Thoracic Imaging Vector

 Radiolucent

-The x-ray source is positioned in front with the film behind the patient’s back.
+The x-ray source is positioned in front of the patient, with the film placed behind their back.

-7. What is the best film for detecting small amounts of pleural fluid?
+7. What is the best type of film for detecting small amounts of pleural fluid?

 Lateral decubitus

-8. What is the best type of imaging for the mediastinum?
+8. What is the preferred imaging method for evaluating the mediastinum?

 CT scan